slam10s/may-madness/docs/2020-21/ncaaw/matches/R1_21-22_RICE_vs_MICH.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Michigan should win 4 or more singles matches _79%_ of the time.
+- Michigan should win 4 or more singles matches *79%* of the time.
-- Rice should win 4 or more singles matches _5%_ of the time.
+- Rice should win 4 or more singles matches *5%* of the time.
-- The winner of the doubles point will decide the match the other _16%_ of the time.
+- The winner of the doubles point should decide the match the other *16%* of the time.
-- If Michigan wins the doubles point, their chances of winning the dual improve to _95%_.
+- If Michigan wins the doubles point, their chances of winning the dual improve to *95%*.
-- If Rice wins the doubles point, their chances of winning the dual improve to _21%_.
+- If Rice wins the doubles point, their chances of winning the dual improve to *21%*.

 ------